Find out what the role is all about and what skills you need to thrive.

-Qualify for Network Administrator and Network Technician jobs.
+Become a fully qualified Network Administrator or Network Technician.
 Get certified in Linux, CompTIA Net+, and CompTIA Security+.
 Learn hands-on skills in network installation, optimization, security, and technical support.
-Graduate in 12 months, internship included.

 Become a Network Technician or Network Administrator

 Network technicians and network administrators are responsible for installing, optimizing, and protecting computer networks.